DouaeBakkali269/Training-Management/README.md

 # Training Management System - Backend

-This repository contains the **backend API** for the Training Management System, a comprehensive platform for managing training programs, participants, instructors, and educational content.
+This repository contains the **backend Implementation** for the Training Management System, a comprehensive platform for managing training programs, participants, instructors, and educational content.

 ## Overview